ZEISS-PiWeb/PiWeb-Api/_pages/03-rawdata.md

 ##{{page.sections['update']}}

-Updating a raw data object works almost identically like adding raw data objects.
-The only difference is the key by which the raw data object is identified and which is mandatory.
+Updating a file works just like adding a file.
+The only difference is that you must specify the key for the file you want to update.

 ##{{page.sections['delete']}}

-If a key is given within the uri, only the raw data object with the given key will be deleted.
-Otherwise all raw data objects which belong to the entity will be deleted.
+If you provide a key in the URI, the server will only delete the file identified by the key.
+Otherwise the server will delete all files attached to the entity.

 ### Delete the raw data object with the key 0 from a part with the uuid b8f5d3fe-5bd5-406b-8053-67f647f09dc7